muyuanjin/kcd2db/README.md

 ## Notes
 1. When the key name is the same as an existing method, direct access will call the method instead of the key value
 2. When using `Dump()`, $1~9 in strings will be parsed as color codes by the console
-3. All values will be automatically JSON encoded/decoded (if JSON is available)
+3. All values will be automatically JSON encoded/decoded (the game has built-in json.lua V0.1.1).
 4. Namespaces will automatically add a ":" suffix

 ### Save-associated APIs